Provable Benefit of Curriculum in Transformer Tree-Reasoning Post-Training: Theoretical Framework for Curriculum Post-training on reasoning trees

 \textbf{Remark}.
 Item (1) is not minimax-tight in certain cases of $2$S-ART (for example, the minimax rate for the parity class up to EOS is $d^{k^{\star}}$).
 The gap arises because our analysis is based on vanilla gradient descent over the empirical estimate of outcome rewards Eq.~(\ref{eq:RL-obj}), which disallows cross-sample referencing or structure-exploiting techniques such as Gaussian elimination~\citep{raz2018fast,abbe2020universality}.
 Nevertheless, our result already \emph{suffices}: Item (2) establishes that curriculum post-training can reduce the sample complexity to polynomial order.
 The specific $d^2$ dependence stems from distinguishing margins of order $\Theta(d^{-1})$ in parallel attempts, which information-theoretically requires inverse-square costs.
 More sophisticated noisy SGD algorithms that enables cross-sample reference may improve this rate at the cost of a $\mathrm{poly}(d)$ time complexity~\citep{cornacchia2023mathematical, abbe2023provable}.

-\textbf{Related Work}.
 It is worth noting that one- or few-shot convergence under large learning rates has been widely discussed in prior optimization work, such as~\citet{cornacchia2023mathematical, kim2025parity}.
 As mentioned in the introduction and Sec.~\ref{app:add_related_work}, there are also theoretical investigations of curriculum benefits in pre-training (train-from-scratch) settings for the parity function class~\citep{cornacchia2023mathematical, abbe2023provable, panigrahi2024progressive}.
 In particular, \citet{cornacchia2023mathematical} and \citet{abbe2023provable} construct curricula by mixing data distributions, where ``difficulty'' is characterized by the density of Hamming weight (fewer $1$s than $0$s are easier), while \citet{panigrahi2024progressive} study a teacher–student setup in which ``difficulty'' is defined by the signal strength of checkpoints provided by the teacher.
 Their analyses focus on 2-layer ReLU networks or MLPs trained by carefully designed stage-wise or layer-wise gradient descent algorithms.
-In contrast, our perspective builds on the difficulty measure \emph{pass-rate} (see Cor.~\ref{cor:2sart_decay} and its remark) and its connection to the inherently probabilistic, tree-like CoT generation behavior in post-training~\citep{liu2025UFT}.
-This leads naturally to the depth-increasing~\citet{parashar2025curriculum} and hint-decreasing~\citep{liu2025UFT, amani2025rl} curriculum, and we consider GD updates of transformer without additional algorithmic tailoring, better mirroring the post-training scenarios.
+In contrast, our perspective builds on the difficulty measure \emph{success-rate} and its connection to the inherently probabilistic, tree-like CoT generation behavior in post-training~\citep{yue2025doesreinforcementlearningreally}.
+By Cor.~\ref{cor:2sart_decay}, this leads naturally to the depth-increasing and hint-decreasing curriculum, and we consider GD updates of transformer mirroring the post-training scenarios.